alessiofrittoli/crypto-cipher/README.md

 Type: `Cph.Stream.Symmetric.EncryptReturnType`

 - An object containing:
-  - a new instance of `crypto.Cipher` allowing you to add listeners to the `cipher` encryption process.
+  - a new instance of `crypto.Cipheriv` allowing you to add listeners to the `cipher` encryption process.
   - the actual `encrypt` callback that must be called and awaited in order to start the encryption process.

 </details>